andygodish/wikijs-storage/linux/selinux.md

 sudo setenforce 0
 ```

-To verify the status, run `sudo setenforce 0`.
+To verify the status, run `getenforce`.